 Taking too much time to make decisions is a problem because things in software evolve so quickly.

 Decision-making speed is important because, as you know, things in software evolve quickly.
-When you make a decision too slowly, you're spending time on things that don't matter as much as other things that have come up since you first started thinking about the decision.
+When you decide too slowly, you're spending time on things that don't matter as much as other things that have come up since you started thinking about the decision.

 If you get stuck working on something that takes too long to decide about and doesn't focus on other more pressing matters (like bugs or prioritizing features), it's going to take longer to ship features overall.
-And if your competitors are shipping faster than you, they're going to win.
+And if your competitors are shipping faster than you, they will win.

 The specific roles and responsibilities of each person can make it difficult for everyone to sort out who does what and how.